Noncommutative $C^k$ functions and Fr\'{e}chet derivatives of operator functions: Noncommutative functions

 as $n \to \infty$, for all $r > 0$.
 In particular, $q_n \to f$ in $\cC^{[k]}(\R)$ as $n \to \infty$.
 This completes the proof. \end{proof}

 \begin{cor} $NC^{\infty}(\R) = \cC^{[\infty]}(\R) = C^{\infty}(\R)$. \end{cor}

-\subsection{Advanced Examples}
+\subsection{Advanced examples}

-As we have just seen, only elementary methods are required to prove that $C^{k+1}(\R) \subseteq NC^k(\R)$.
+As we just saw, only elementary methods are required to prove $C^{k+1}(\R) \subseteq NC^k(\R)$.
 However, $NC^k(\R)$ is much closer to $C^k(\R)$ than that.
 In this section, we use more advanced harmonic analysis done by Peller \cite{peller1} to exhibit two classes of examples of noncommutative $C^k$ functions that illustrate this point more precisely.
 We begin by defining Besov spaces and stating their relevant properties.
 For (much) more information on Besov spaces, please see \cite{leoni,peetre,sawano,triebel1,triebel2}.

-\begin{defi}[\textbf{Besov Spaces}] Fix $m \in \N$ and $\eta \in C_c^{\infty}(\R^m)$ such that $0 \leq \eta \leq 1$ everywhere, $\supp \eta \subseteq \{\xi \in \R^m : |\xi|_2 \leq 2\}$, and $\eta \equiv 1$ on $\{\xi \in \R^m : |\xi|_2 \leq 1\}$.
+\begin{defi}[Besov Spaces] Fix $m \,\in\, \N$ and $\eta \,\in\, C_c^{\infty}(\R^m)$ such that $0 \leq \eta \leq 1$ everywhere, $\supp \eta \subseteq \{\xi \in \R^m : |\xi|_2 \leq 2\}$, and $\eta \equiv 1$ on $\{\xi \in \R^m : |\xi|_2 \leq 1\}$.
 (Here and throughout, $|\cdot|_2$ is the Euclidean norm.)
 For $j \in \Z$, define

 Now, for $(s,p,q) \in \R \times [1,\infty]^2$ and $f \in \mathscr{S}'(\R^m)$, define

 We call

 the \textbf{homogeneous $\boldsymbol{(s,p,q)}$-Besov space} and